 3) Helps you in the quick filling of the vacant positions

 Even if you are not seeking employees right now, inbound recruitment engages candidates with you and helps in building strong relationships.
 You build a healthy bond with strangers so they turn up to you when you are recruiting.
 In effect, your vacancies fill immediately which prevents losses from employee shortages.
-Stats tell that 60% of employers worry about the cost of unfilled positions.
-Similarly, 79% of Australian hiring managers point out the challenge of hiring in time, reported by Robert Half Research.
+Statistics tell that 60% of employers worry about the cost of unfilled positions.
+Similarly, 79% of Australian hiring managers point out the challenge of hiring on time, as reported by Robert Half Research.

 Inbound recruitment is helpful but this is not it.
 Along with so many benefits, there are some drawbacks too.

 Drawbacks of Inbound Sourcing

 As a recruiter, you need to consider the drawbacks of inbound recruitment too before deciding your strategy.
 Though it has more benefits not ignore the following drawbacks for better results.

 1) Unsuitable for short-term recruitment

 According to SHRM, 68% of HR professionals in 2016 reported difficulties in finding the right candidates.
 The percentage of these HR professionals increased over time.
 One of the main reasons for this difficulty was a low number of applicants as reported by 51% of hiring managers.
 With a rise in recruitment difficulties, inbound recruitment methods are unfit for short-term hiring.
 If time is less, HR professionals cannot waste it in waiting for the right candidates to contact.
 The inbound recruitment approach is best if Human Resource Planners forecast a vacancy in the future.